-Colonists of African heritage were among America's first people of color and their history is inseparably twined to the Florida story.
+Colonists of African heritage were among America's first people of color, and their history is inseparably entwined with the Florida story.

 More than 40 Florida museums are dedicated to telling the state’s African-American history from the 16th to the 21st centuries.

 Another way it is being told is through heritage trails, both formal and informal.